top of page

 The Kit

 The cockpit is likewise lacking in detail.
 It is going to take a good bit of work to bring it up to the level of detail I plan for this kit.
-I do have a La Quinta 3D decal placard set to bring the detail up to par.
+I do have a Quinta Studios 3D decal placard set to bring the detail up to par.
+They are truly amazing sets, superior even to the Waldron Cockpit Placards I have used for many years.

 bottom of page